godfrei/crows-nest/content/missions/energy/index.md

 editorsChoice:
 title: "Energy"
 authors:
-    - "Ken Swopes"
+    - "Ken Swope"
-    - "Ron Swopes"
+    - "Ron Swope"
 date:
 filename: "energy.zip"
 description: "Kyle goes on a mission to destroy power plant using new source of energy."